Fly Fishing - I Wish I Knew Then What I Know Now - Part 2

 One other recommendation is to buy a spare spool for your reel.
 This allows you to easily switch out various fly lines (we’ll talk about that below) for your rod without needing to change the entire reel.

 3. Line.
 To me, line is critical.
-It’s like the scope you put on a rifle – put cheap glass on a quality firearm and expect less than stellar results.
+It’s like the tires you put on your truck - put crappy tires on a great truck and you can expect sub-par performance.
 The same holds true for fly line.
 Getting the optimal performance out of your rod requires an investment in quality line.

 Floating versus sinking: The first distinction to make when selecting fly line is the use.
 There are two basic types of lines, Floating (F) or Sinking (S) with dozens of variations.

 If you intend to fish on the surface (dry flies) you will want to select a Floating line (F).
 Floating line can also work for wet flies/nymphs and can work for streamers in shallow runs or slower moving water.
 Floating lines are the easiest to cast and fish for someone new to the sport.

 Floating lines are sold by weight.
 It is important to match the weight of your fly line (5 weight for example) to the weight of your fly rod for best performance.
 Casting power comes from the relationship of line to rod.
 When you make your cast, the line "loads" the rod on your back-cast by adding enough weight to flex it fully.
 Then, with a properly timed forward cast, the flexed rod straightens out, driving the line forward.

 Floating lines also come in various tapers.
 A taper refers to adjustments in size/thickness of portions fly line made by the manufacturer to improve casting.

 For our purposes and general fishing we will cover three basic types of tapers.